By Thomas B.

 The first gathering of secular AA members was in Santa Monica California in November of 2014 with some 300 folks in attendance.
 All were welcome to participate in the business meeting, where we discussed how we would organize ourselves going forward.
 At that meeting Austin Texas was chosen for the second conference, held in November of 2016, which was attended by over 400 persons.
 Toronto was selected at the Austin business meeting to host this year’s conference.

 The location of the 2020 International Conference of Secular AA will be determined by those in attending in the Sunday morning Business Meeting in Toronto.
 AA members of any community that can accommodate attendance of up to 500 persons can bid to host a biennial conference.
 Those interested in bidding for the 2020 conference can get more information by emailing Vice Chair Martin.

-A plethora of information about the 2018 Toronto Conference, to include registration information, information about visiting Toronto and the Conference Schedule can be found here.
 Joe C. recently published this article on AA Agnostica about the Conference, which includes a treasure trove of information about visiting Toronto.

 The conference theme of Inclusion and Diversity will feature numerous workshops and panels that will demonstrate how secular AA members (mostly agnostics, atheists and freethinkers, but which also includes some believers) experience enduring, quality recovery from alcoholism within traditional AA.
 The current Conference program can be found here.
 All members of AA are welcome to attend the conference.